pnewb/make-the-fysetc-v0-kit-better/README.md

 * cut out at the bottom of toolhead board cover would put less stress on the hotend power wires
 * ferrule crimping is bad for bed connections, ferrules into wagos should be square crimps according to wago
 * panels are _slightly_ too large
+* needs errata documentation for things that are custom about this kit (pinout of toolhead board and catalyst would be nice...can't see catalyst pinout when it's all mounted up)
+* fans for a nevermore v6 included in premium kits?
+* print start macro is anemic, add KAMP?
+* cancel does not remove toolhead from print location and park somewhere safe
+* needs filament sensor macros